saucelabs/sauce-docs/docs/web-apps/automated-testing/cucumberjs-playwright/yaml.md

 :::warning
 Cucumber deprecated the previous `format` configuration in version **9.6.0** and will remove it in **11.0.0** or later.
-If you're still using a `format` setting without quotes, please migrate to the latest pattern.
+If you're still using a `format` setting without quotes, migrate to the latest pattern.
 For more details, see the [Cucumber.js Deprecations documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/deprecations.md#ambiguous-colons-in-formats).

 The `file://my_formatter/implementation:output_file` is an example of ambiguous colon usage and is not allowed in Sauce Labs now.
-Please migrate to the quoted pattern.
+You should migrate to the quoted pattern.
 :::

 ```yaml